 \subsection{Basic Setting}

 The parameters that need to be pre-set are the Gaussian distribution parameters $(\mu, \sigma^2)$.
 For GCL-E, the maximum cloud size cannot exceed 1 because $\cos \theta_i\in [-1,1]$.
 Gaussian distribution has a probability of $99.7\%$ falling in $[\mu-3\sigma, \mu+3\sigma]$, we therefore set $\mu=0$ and $\sigma=\frac{1}{3}$.
 We further clamp $\varepsilon$ to $[-1,1]$ to prevent the cloud size from exceeding 1.
 For GCL-A, we first constrain the range of $\varepsilon$ to $[-1,1]$ in the same way as the cosine form GCL.
-Then, we multiply $\varepsilon$ with a constant $\frac{\pi}{2}$ to limit the cloud size in angular form to $[-\frac{\pi}{2},\frac{\pi}{2}]$ based on the lemma\footnote{\textbf{Lemma}: The classes can be distributed on a hyper-sphere of dimension $D$ such that any two class centers (namely, class anchors in this paper) are at least $\pi/2$ apart if the number of classes $C$ is less than twice the feature dimension $D$.} proposed by Ranjan et al.~\citep{Ranjan2017L2constrainedSL}.
+Then, we multiply $\varepsilon$ with a constant $\frac{\pi}{2}$ to limit the cloud size in angular form to $[-\frac{\pi}{2},\frac{\pi}{2}]$ based on the lemma\footnote{\textbf{Lemma}: The classes can be distributed on a hyper-sphere of dimension $D$ such that any two class centers (namely, class anchors in this paper) are at least $\pi/2$ apart if the number of classes $C$ is less than twice the feature dimension $D$.} proposed by Ranjan et al.~\cite{Ranjan2017L2constrainedSL}.
 Moreover, we normalize $\delta_i$ by $\delta_i \triangleq \delta_i / \max(\delta_{i}), i=1,2,...,C$ to ensure that maximum value of $\delta_i$ does not exceed 1.
-For data augmentation techniques, we follow Zhong et al.~\citep{mislas21}, except for basic augmentation such as image flip, rotation, and random crop, only mixup~\citep{Hongyi2018} are adopted in all experiments to ensure fair comparisons.
+For data augmentation techniques, we follow Zhong et al.~\cite{mislas21}, except for basic augmentation such as image flip, rotation, and random crop, only mixup~\cite{Hongyi2018} are adopted in all experiments to ensure fair comparisons.

-PyTorch~\citep{paszke2019pytorch} is utilized to implement the backbone network training.
-SGD optimizer with a momentum of 0.9 and the multi-step learning rate schedule is adopted.
-All the models are trained from scratch except ResNet-152 which is pre-trained on the original balanced version of ImageNet-2012.
-For the first stage, we select ResNet-32 as the backbone network and follow the experimental settings described in Cao et al. \citep{Kaidi2019ldam} for CIFAR-10/100-LT.
-For the experiments on large-scale datasets, namely, ImageNet-LT, iNatralist 2018, and Places-LT, we mainly follow Kang et al.'s settings~\citep{decouple20} except for the learning rate schedule.
-For the second stage, i.e., re-balancing the classifier, we follow Kang~et al.'s setting~\citep{decouple20} for all datasets.
+PyTorch~\cite{paszke2019pytorch} is utilized to implement the backbone network training.
+We adopt the SGD optimizer with a momentum of 0.9, coupled with a multi-step learning rate schedule.
+All models are trained from scratch, except for ResNet-152, which is pre-trained on the original balanced version of ImageNet-1K.
+For the first stage, we select ResNet-32 as the backbone network and follow the experimental settings in Cao et al.~\cite{Kaidi2019ldam} for CIFAR-10/100-LT.
+For the experiments conducted on large-scale datasets, namely, ImageNet-LT, iNatralist 2018, and Places-LT, we mainly follow Kang et al.'s settings~\cite{decouple20} except for the learning rate schedule.
+For the second stage, i.e., re-balancing the classifier, we follow Kang~et al.'s setting~\cite{decouple20} for all datasets.